Beautiful, decorative, and very seasonal, these festive chocolate trees are fabulous and easy homemade gifts that everyone will appreciate.

 - Lightly dust with lustre powder, then return to the fridge to fully set.

-Oh, one last thing.
+One last thing.
 I was going to use Rolos for the trunks, until I realised that they’re made by Nestle.
 You can read why I don’t buy Nestle products here.

 Treat Petite, which has a Christmas theme this month, and is organised by Cakeyboi and The Baking Explorer (who is also hosting this month).